OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/normality.md

 ---
 title: normality
-description: The page provides comprehensive instructions on how to use the 'normality' function in stock market data analysis.
+description: "The page provides comprehensive instructions on how to use the 'normality'" function in stock market data analysis.
 It offers examples of how the function can be used to calculate different statistics, including Kurtosis, Skewness, Jarque-Bera, Shapiro-Wilk, and Kolmogorov-Smirnov, thereby assisting in deciding whether the